devoworm/Digital-Bacillaria/Tutorials/TensorFlow.md

 There are many image annotation tools available over github developed by different developers, you can use any of them according to your choice.

 ### 2. TRAIN YOUR MODEL
-Once you are sorted with your dataset, you need to train your model using this dataset, this is one of the most important part while you are training your dataset on neural networks or any sort of the Deep networks.
+Once you have settled on your input dataset, you need to train your model using this dataset, this is one of the most important part while you are training your dataset on the available varieties of Neural or Deep Learning Networks.

-Once you have labeled the images with help of a tool, you have noticed that your records are stored in XML format (in most cases, some tools store it directly in the csv format).
-We need to convert these records from XML formar to csv format, as this will help us in further steps that we encounter later in this part of the chapter.
+Once you have labeled the images with help of a tool, you have noticed that your records are stored in _XML_ format (in most cases, some tools store it directly in the _csv_ format).
+We need to convert these records from _XML_ format to _csv_ format, as this will help us in further steps that we encounter later in this tutorial.

     def main():
 	      for directory in ['train','test']: